sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - Requirejs helps load script's in the right order, you can combine scripts via the RequireJS optimizer it also allows you to load scripts after the page has loaded (Just in time)
 - jQuery-contextMenu.js For creating a custom Context menu (right-click menu)
 - Equalize.js jQuery plugin for equalizing the height or width of sibling elements
+- ajax-cache.js - Provides a AJAX response caching object so as to limit unnessary requests. https://code.google.com/p/ajax-cache/
 - Underscore.js - Utilty functions uncluding map, select, javascript templating
 - CoffeeScript - Programming language that transcompiles to JavaScript inspired by Ruby
 - Adapt.js is a lightweight JavaScript file that determines which CSS file to load before the browser renders a page.
 If the browser tilts or resizes, Adapt.js simply checks its width, and serves only the CSS that is needed, when it is needed.